ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 end has been reached

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x14 Request type (scan request)]
-* Frame 1: 4-byte little-endian unsigned table number
+* Frame 1: 4-byte unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
-* Frame 3: 64-bit little-endian unsigned integer, interpreted as the limit of keys to scan.
+* Frame 3: 64-bit unsigned integer, interpreted as the limit of keys to scan.

 ##### Limited scan response: